Comic Book Guy: The Android's Dungeon

 Comic Book Guy is the owner of The Android's Dungeon & Baseball Card Shop, a local comic book store.
-The comics, collectibles, and toys he sells are of wildly varying quality and often have very high prices.
-His store is his sanctuary, where he holds some level of self-esteem, imperiously lording over pre-teen kids, like Bart Simpson and Milhouse Van Houten, using a heavily sarcastic tone and often banning certain customers for minor infractions.
-His store contains a lower level full of illegal videos (which include Mr. Rogers drunk, Alien autopsy, Illegal Alien Autopsy, a "good version" of The Godfather Part III, and Kent Brockman picking his nose).
+The establishment's inventory of comic books, collectibles, and toys he sells are of wildly varying quality and frequently sold at premium prices.
+Within the store, which serves as his primary domain, he maintains an authoritative demeanor, often utilizing sarcasm when interacting with younger customers such as Bart Simpson and Milhouse Van Houten.
+He is also depicted as frequently issuing store bans for minor infractions.
+The store features a restricted lower level containing a collection of illegal videos (including footage of Mr. Rogers drunk, Alien autopsy, Illegal Alien Autopsy, a "good version" of The Godfather Part III, and Kent Brockman picking his nose).

 In "Husbands and Knives", the store was closed due to bankruptcy when a rival comic book shop opened across the road, run by an owner with significantly better customer service and social skills.
 Although his old store was bought by Marge Simpson in the same episode and not returned, Comic Book Guy continues running his store in future episodes and the rival store is usually not mentioned, though it was referred to again when its owner showed up in "Married to the Blob".
 Also Bart and Milhouse became managers of The Android's Dungeon for a time in "Worst Episode Ever".